The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 Assam black tea from Mana Organics.

-You can add to your comparisons a fine Assam black tea from Mana Organics.
+You can add a fine Assam black tea from Mana Organics to your comparisons.

-Since 2015 this company has managed the USDA certified organic sections of tea fields located at the Chota Tingrai Tea Estate in Upper Assam.
+Since 2015, this company has managed the USDA-certified organic sections of tea fields at the Chota Tingrai Tea Estate in Upper Assam.

-In the field, Mana Organics tea farmers gather natural sources of nitrogen and organic matter which they compost along with minerals and other nutrients.
-Finished compost is then spread by hand around the base of each tea plant.
+In the field, Mana Organics tea farmers gather natural sources of nitrogen and organic matter, which they compost along with minerals and other nutrients.
+The finished compost is then spread around the base of each tea plant.

 The goal of Mana is to create a closed-loop nutrient cycle whereby organic matter that is produced on the farm—less harvested tea leaf—is eventually returned to the farm.